Castlevania (1999 video game): Gameplay

 Castlevania has different settings to adjust the challenge posed by the game.
 In "easy mode", the player will only be able to play until the end of the Castle Center level, at which time the game will prompt them to try "normal mode" to advance to the subsequent stages.
 Upon fulfilling certain conditions "hard mode" will be unlocked.
 In this mode enemies take more hits to defeat and subweapons require more red jewel points to use (e.g. 2 jewel points for the knife instead of 1).

 Currency, in the form of moneybags, can be used to purchase items that are not dropped by enemies or found hidden in the environments.
-The heroes may also need to battle Renon, the demon salesman, should they spend over thirty thousand gold.
+The heroes may also need to battle Renon, the demon salesman, should they spend too much.
 An inventory on the pause screen displays items, such as health-restoring meat, restorative ampoules, keys, etc.

 The North American and PAL versions of the cartridge do not have a built-in save feature; all saved games are stored on a memory card (the Controller Pak) attached to the Nintendo 64's controller.
 Players save their in-game progress by using white jewel items scattered throughout the levels, which must be touched to activate and can be used indefinitely.